rdkcentral/rdkservices/docs/api/XCastPlugin.md

 <a name="registerApplications"></a>
 ## *registerApplications*

-Registers an application.
+This API registers applications passed with XCast service.
 This allows to whitelist the apps which support dial service.
-To dynamically update the app list, same API should be called with the updated list.
+Calling this api again, with a new set of APP names, will append those APP names to existing whitelist.
+Passing an existing whitelisted app, with a modified parameter value, will update the curresponding field in the whitelist.

 ### Events